Your Mexico Visitors Permit, FMM

 Topics: Travel Essentials

-People who come to Mexico for leisure or business visits lasting 180 days or less, and who are passport holders of one of the many countries which don’t require a visa to enter Mexico, complete a visitor’s permit form at the port of entry, known as a Forma Migratoria Multiple, or FMM.
+People who come to Mexico for leisure or business visits lasting 180 days or less, and who are passport holders of one of the many countries which don’t require a visa to enter Mexico, can complete a visitor’s permit form at the port of entry, known as a Forma Migratoria Multiple, or FMM.
 Crews on international flights hand these out before the plane lands, and they are also available at immigration check points beyond the 35km ‘free zone’ when you cross into Mexico by land or sea.

 The Mexican government levies a fee for these permits (approximately US$22); the money raised is passed to the country’s tourism ministry for the promotion of Mexican tourism.
-If you fly into Mexico from overseas, the fee is usually included within your ticket’s ‘fees and surcharges'; if you travel overland beyond the ‘free zone’ you need to make the payment separately.
+If you fly into Mexico from overseas, the fee is usually included within your air ticket’s ‘fees and surcharges'; if you travel overland beyond the ‘free zone’ you need to make the payment separately.

 Once completed, the immigration official will stamp both halves of the form and hand you the smaller half.
 It’s important to keep this document safe, as you will need it when you leave Mexico.
 If you are departing Mexico on a flight, your airline will insist you surrender the FMM to them before they allow you to board.
 If you are driving out or leaving the country by sea, you should surrender your FMM to an immigration official before your departure.
 Failure to do so might cause delays the next time you try and enter Mexico.